Paris Fashion Week mixes history and future in fall ready-to-wear collections - ExBulletin

 Paris Fashion Week mixes history and future in fall ready-to-wear collections

-PARIS — Paris Fashion Week's fall shows on Wednesday traveled an encyclopedic journey from history to the future, blending tradition and cutting-edge innovation.
+PARIS (AP) Paris Fashion Week's fall shows, headlined by Balmain, traveled an encyclopedic journey from history to the future, blending tradition and cutting-edge innovation.

-The designers dug into the archives to reinterpret the past while projecting forward with futuristic silhouettes and materials.
+On Wednesday, designers delved into the archives to reinterpret the past while looking forward with futuristic silhouettes and materials.
 From utilitarian details that ground regal aesthetics in the contemporary to surreal interactions of form and texture, the collections celebrate the industry's ability to innovate while honoring its past.

-Even in an increasingly digital age, the enduring tradition of elaborate, handcrafted invitations was also a poignant reminder of the industry's commitment to the personal touch and craftsmanship.

 Here are some highlights of the fall-winter 2024 ready-to-wear collections:

+Vibrant grape embroidery punctuated the khaki and black palette on silhouettes that gave a nod to the '80s.
+Adding a touch of color and humor, a bright red mesh shopping bag evoked memories of the markets of Rousteing's hometown, infusing the collection with a feeling of lightness.

+While the organic reflections remain in the familiar territory of the Balmain aesthetic under Rousteing, the collection stands out for its diversity, particularly the casting of models of all ages to present the 56 creations.

-Belgian designer Dries Van Noten is a storyteller in the fashion world, sewing story, tension and elegance into every look.
+Belgian designer Dries Van Noten sews history, tension and elegance into every look.
 Her latest womenswear show is no exception, kicking off with a display of grandeur met with a contemporary twist.
 The opener, a thick, royal-looking beige coat, was immediately grounded in the present with a utilitarian studded collar, reminiscent of a choker, avoiding vintage territory.

 Van Noten, a master in the art of mixing old with new, further demonstrated his expertise with a simple gray skirt draped in a way that was both avant-garde and evocative of the turn of the (last) century .
 A loose top managed to straddle the worlds of sportswear and the refined elegance of England's Princess Anne, showcasing Van Notens' unique ability to navigate different eras and styles.